afsc-gap-products/trawllight/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3688864.svg)](https://doi.org/10.5281/zenodo.3688864)

 # trawllight
-The trawllight R package contains functions to implement an algorithm that derives apparent optical properties from light measurements collected during NOAA bottom-trawl surveys.
+The trawllight R package contains functions to implement an algorithm that derives apparent optical properties from light measurements collected during NOAA Alaska Fisheries Science Center bottom-trawl surveys using trawl-mounted archival tags.
 A description of the light data collection protocol, algorithm subroutines, and algorithm performance is provided in Rohan et al. (2020) and Rohan et al. (2021).
-Algorithm subroutines are contained in individual functions in the trawllight package.

 The most recent version of the trawllight package was built in R 4.1.1.